IsraelHikingMap/Map/README.md

 [Looking4Cache](https://www.looking4cache.com/manual/create-offline-maps-with-mobac).

 ## Tile Access
-The tiles on the the [Israel Hiking server](https://IsraelHiking.OSM.org.il) are available according to the [Licence terms](LICENSE.md).
+The tiles on the the [Israel Hiking server](https://IsraelHiking.OSM.org.il) are available according to the [License terms](LICENSE.md).
 The URLs are following the [Slippy map tilenames](https://wiki.openstreetmap.org/wiki/Slippy_map_tilenames) naming conventions.
 Please avoid overloading the server and use [Tile Mirroring](#tile-mirroring) where possible to minimize the the load.